Yuhala/embedded-design/README.md

 - To test the code, compile and upload to the Arduino board.
 Press the corresponding buttons on the remote control and see how it goes...

 ### Arduino Wifi Control
 For controlling our LED over wifi, we first of all need to create a wifi hotspot.
 This can easily be done with a smartphone.
-The hotspot credentials in the code should be modified appropriately.
+The hotspot credentials in the [source code](wifi-control.ino) should be modified appropriately.

 ```
 const char* ssid = "Projet-Micro";  // Name of WiFi Network